flowdy/FlowgencyTM/README.md

 Wherefore all that, what's the vision?
 ---------------------------------------

+I decided conciously to not make from FlowgencyTM yet another online site that is closed and central.
+Thus, maybe, I forgo earning good money with it.
+The question is if it were really good, considering the risk of only further strengthening people's dependency on machines.

-On the larger scale, if the software is used by many, this I hope is what FlowgencyTM will contribute to: As a kind of a feedback-driven pacemaker, there will be reliable rhythms of stress and relaxation in a global business life that is presently running amok, overheating more and more and could therefore collapse dramatically someday.
+On the larger scale, if the software is used by many, this I hope is what FlowgencyTM will contribute to: As a kind of a feedback-driven pacemaker, there will be reliable rhythms of stress and relaxation in a global business life that is presently running amok, overheating more and more and therefore likely to collapse thoroughly someday.

 One could doubt, though, software is the right means of help, but in an era of quite religious belief in computers and technology in general (which is something computer pioneer and late technology critic Joseph Weizenbaum made me question), it is high time to teach our computers that we must be off regularly because we are at last who deliver them energy to run.
-To comply with them in their agnostic 24/7 dictate is idiotic, it is like having our children say what we are to do.
+To comply with them in their agnostic nonstop GHz-rhythm is idiotic, it is like having our children say what we are to do.
 Keep in mind, too: Your competitors never sleep, maybe since they suffer burn-out syndrome ;-).

-I hope you get more flow experience – hence the name –, because you can focus better on tasks in your work as you can focus better on challenges in your life.
+At least I hope you get more flow experience – hence the name –, because you can focus better on tasks in your work as you can focus better on challenges in your life.
+Your employer would not say no if he effectively regains individual working time of up to twenty minutes that, according to studies, are regularly lost in average because you need them to refocus – and to fix errors due to lacking attention – after each unexpected interruption.

 The concept in detail
 ---------------------